Optimal Carbon Prices in an Unequal World: The Role of Regional Welfare Weights: Theory

 \begin{lemma} South's (North's) carbon price under the utilitarian differentiated carbon price solution is less (greater) than the Negishi-weighted carbon price.
 That is, $\hat{\tau}_S < \tilde{\tau} < \hat{\tau}_N$.
 Consequently, South's (North's) abatement level is lower (higher) in the utilitarian differentiated carbon price solution than in the Negishi solution; that is $\hat{A}_S < \tilde{A}_S$ and $\hat{A}_N > \tilde{A}_N$. \end{lemma} \begin{proof} See Appendix \ref{Assec: Proof of Lemma 1}. \end{proof}

 Therefore, whether global abatement is higher or lower in the utilitarian differentiated carbon price solution than in the Negishi solution depends on whether the additional abatement in the North outweighs the reduced abatement in the South.
-Proposition \ref{Prop: Aggregate abatement Udiff vs Negishi} establishes the condition under which this is the case.
+Proposition \ref{Prop: Aggregate abatement Udiff vs Negishi} establishes the condition under which this holds, and Appendix \ref{Assec: Generalization of Proposition 2} shows that the same insights extend to the $n$-region setting.

 \begin{proposition} The global abatement under utilitarian differentiated carbon prices is greater than under the Negishi-weighted carbon price, that is $\hat{A} > \tilde{A}$, if and only if $\frac{\hat{u}_S'}{\hat{u}_N'} \frac{\hat{D}'_S}{\hat{D}'_N} > \frac{C''_N}{C''_S}$. \end{proposition}